 “Coaching and mentoring junior or mid-level data scientists to navigate day-to-day project problems or long-term career options is another set of responsibilities they need to take care of,” adds Sengar.

 At this point in a data scientist’s career, they have proven themselves adaptable, flexible, and knowledgeable, with strong leadership skills.
-These attributes can eventually lead data scientists to become C-suite executives themselves.
-Possible executive titles include chief technology officer (CTO), chief information officer (CIO), and chief operations officer (COO).
+These attributes can eventually lead data scientists to become C-suite executives themselves, like chief technology officers (CTOs), chief information officers (CIOs), and chief operations officers (COOs).

 You typically need at least a bachelor’s degree to qualify for entry-level data scientist positions.
 Most employers look for degrees in analytical or quantitative disciplines like math, economics, statistics, computer science, information technology, or finance.